SrYanCarlo/SrYanCarlo/README.md

 ![banner](https://user-images.githubusercontent.com/40778394/131587292-dfe66689-e1c4-47e4-9c21-ec007faad515.png)
 # FAQ about me
 - 📍 Where do you live?
 In Cascavel, Paraná, Brasil
-- 🗣 What language do you know?
+- 🗣 What language do you speak?
 Portuguese and English
 - 💼 Whats is your current Job?
 Student
-- 🤔 In what are you interested?
+- 🤔 In what are you interested in?
 In web and mobile development, and a remote job
-- 📚 What you do currently learning?
+- 📚 What are you do currently learning?
 JavaScript and React
 - 🎓 What is your programming skill level?
 Beginner
 - 🤝 Are you intending to collaborate?
 Yes, in web projects
 - ✉️ How do I reach you?
-Through my social medias below!
+Through my social medias down below!

  <div>
   <a href="https://github.com/SrYanCarlo">